 It goes a little something like this:

 On a full sun day with no haze, put set your aperture to f/16 and shoot the same shutter speed as your ISO.
-So if you’re shooting ISO 100 film, you’d shoot between 1/60th and 1/125th of a second at f/16 without problem.
-An ISO of 400 in the same condition would require a shutter speed between 1/250th and 1/500th.
+So if you’re shooting ISO 100 film, you’d shoot at 1/125th of a second at f/16, or 1/500th when using ISO 400 film.

 Then, using the reciprocity laws, you could calculate different shutter speed and aperture combinations.
 So on that same sunny day, you could use an aperture value of f/11 and shoot at 1/1000th, or f/8 and 1/2000th.

-So long as you know a few of the values in the Sunny 16 rule, you can get a good exposure in almost any situation.
-The easiest way to use this is actually in the Light Meter app by WBPhoto mentioned above.
-You can choose your scenario, and then input your settings to calculate a proper exposure without having to memorize the rule.
+So long as you know a few of the values in the Sunny 16 rule, you can get a good exposure in almost any type of light.
+Learn more about using the Sunny 16 rule reliably here.

 Should I bracket exposures when not using a light meter?